Skin piercing registration

 Introduction

-It is necessary for both the premises used for the piercing and the person carrying out the piercing to be registered with the Council.
+A person carrying out piercing and the premises they use must be separately registered with the Council.
 There is an exemption from registration for anyone who is or is supervised by a registered medical practitioner or dentist.

 Where piercing is not prohibited by the above legislation it is in any case recommended that parental consent be obtained in writing in the case of persons under the age of 18 years.
 Proof of age should be sought if there is any uncertainty.